CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ## NEXT RELEASE

+### 🎁 Features

+- Added game statement editor with preview

 ### 🐞 Bug fix

-- Fixed crashes when invalid JSON files are in assets folder
+- Report malformed JSON error instead of crashing when there are invalid JSON files in assets folder

 ## 3.9.0